ONSvisual/census-atlas/README.md

 # census-atlas

-A prototype for exploring neighbourhood level Census data tables on a map.
+A prototype for exploring neighbourhood level Census data tables on a map

 ## Development